Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: A toy illustration with interacting agents

+In Appendix~\ref{app:axioms}, we check the axioms for CD economies, suitably interpreted, and in Appendix~\ref{app:CDentropy}, we give a derivation of the entropy for CD economies using the construction of proof of \cite{LY}, and also show that for CD economies with different exponents, the entropies of (\ref{eq:SCD}) are already calibrated, so {that} Theorem 2 can be applied directly.

-For completeness of description of the model to fit with the axioms, we must also specify how the trader can exchange money with the economy.
-We propose that the trader makes available an amount $M_T$ of money; agent $i$ interacts with the trader at the rates $K_i$ and updates their money $m_i$ according to probability density proportional to $u_i \Theta(M+M_T-\sum_j m_j)$, where the Heaviside function $\Theta(x) = 1$ if $x > 0$, $0$ if $x\le 0$, and $M$ is the initial total money in the economy.
-This produces a stationary density proportional to $\prod_i u_i\, \Theta(M+M_T-\sum_j m_j)$.
-It is relatively easy to check that this leads to an average transfer of money from the trader to the economy.
-Furthermore, it is relatively easy to check that the resulting model satisfies the axioms of thermal macroeconomics used here, including those that will come in the next section.
-We leave writing up the details for the future.
+For completeness of description of the model to fit with the axioms, however, we must specify a complete list of the ways the trader can interact with the economy.
+In particular, we must also specify how the trader can exchange money with the economy.
+We propose that the trader makes available a macroscopic amount $M_T$ of money {in what we call a ``pot''};\footnote{{We do not make available the trader's full (unlimited) money because equilibrium would never be reached.}} agent $i$ interacts with the {trader's pot} at rate $K_i$ and updates its money $m_i$ according to probability density proportional to $u_i \Theta(M+M_T-\sum_j m_j)$, where the Heaviside function $\Theta(x) = 1$ if $x > 0$, $0$ if $x\le 0$, and $M$ is the initial total money in the economy.
+This represents the trader being indifferent to how much money is in the pot.
+It produces a stationary density proportional to $\prod_i u_i\, \Theta(M+M_T-\sum_j m_j)$, which is just a Dirichlet distribution for the money in the agents and the pot, with exponents $\eta$ for the agents and $1$ for the pot.
+The money in the CD economy is distributed as Beta$(N\eta,1) (M+M_T)$, which has mean $\frac{N\eta}{N\eta+1}(M+M_T)$ and relatively small variance, so for a macroscopic $M_T$, essentially all the money from the pot goes to the economy.

+To complete the list of allowed actions of the trader, {we allow that} it can disconnect parts of a system at equilibrium, and it can put parts of a system in various forms of contact, for example, financial contact or complete contact, but also {contact} where one or more constraints {are} imposed, of the form $\sum_i a_i dG_i = 0$, where money is included as $G_0$ and the coefficients $a_i$ may have either sign.
+Finally, the trader is allowed to connect an external system, but it must be one that satisfies the axioms, and for a move to be accessible it must be achievable with arbitrarily small nett change in the external system.

+In the design of such micro-economic models, it is important to exclude the possibility of the trader acting as a ``Maxwell demon'', e.g.~targeting those agents with more money than goods and offering to sell to them for a price above the market price ($\mu_c$ in the present case), which would probably lead to all states being accessible from all other states, and hence to failure of A8 and A14.